jinaga/factual-language/README.md

 ### Specification

-The Factual specification language lets you declare a set of input facts, a specification body, and projections.
+The Factual specification language lets you declare a set of given facts, a specification body, and projections.
 Here's an example specification:

 ```factual
 (site: Blog.Site) {